Last Updated on October 7, 2023 by Samantha Harris

 Dandelions (Taraxacum officinale) are a common but highly nutritious weed.

-Most tortoises love dandelions due to their bright yellow color and easy-to-chew texture.
-Fresh dandelions are the healthiest option, but freezing dandelions is another way to keep a supply on hand.
+Most tortoises like dandelions due to their bright yellow color and easy-to-chew texture.
+Fresh dandelions are the most nutritious, but freezing dandelions is beneficial during the off-season.

-Dried dandelions are safe to eat, but the drying process removes some of their nutrients.
+Dried dandelions are safe to eat, but the process removes some of their vitamins and minerals.

 Can Tortoises Have Dandelions?

-Tortoises can eat dandelions in moderation as they contain no harmful compounds.
-Dandelion is a common supplement for pet tortoises available from reputable pet stores.
+Tortoises can eat dandelions in moderation because they contain no harmful compounds.
+Unsurprisingly, dandelion is a common supplement for pet tortoises, available from reputable pet stores.

 The antioxidant properties are mostly present in dandelion flowers.
 However, many commercially available dandelions for tortoises only include the leaves.

 Dandelion stems are often removed from commercial tortoise food.
-Nonetheless, the stems are perfectly safe for your tortoise to eat, containing similar nutrients to the leaves.
+Nonetheless, the stems are safe for tortoises to eat, containing similar nutrients to the leaves.

 Here are the health benefits of giving dandelions to tortoises: